taidinh5/Cyclistic_Data_Analysis_Case_Study/Act Phase.md

 ## 👨‍💼 Act Phase – Recommendations

 ### 📃 Prepare Deliverables
-- Now that visualizations are finished, I will act on my findings by presenting the top recommendations through a slide presentation.
+- Now that visualizations are finished, I will act on my findings by presenting the top recommendations through a slide presentation utilizing a pyramid principle structure.

 ---